Scroll to top

 Foreign Operators

 Foreign operators require work permits (KITAS) and local registration.
-Indonesian operators are preferred for all assignments.
+Indonesian-licensed operators are preferred and used for all practical assignments.

 Emergency Contacts